-Substantial doubt Substantial doubt about an entity's ability to continue as a going concern is raised when it is probable the entity will not be able to meet its obligations during the look-forward period.
+Substantial doubt Substantial doubt about an entity's ability to continue as a going concern is raised when it is probable the entity will not be able to meet its obligations as they become due during the lookforward period.
 Probable Likely to occur, which is interpreted to mean there is a high likelihood that the future event will occur.
 Assessment date The date on which management concludes its going concern assessment.
 This is the date that the financial statements are: • issued, for SEC filers and entities that are conduit bond obligors for conduit debt securities that are traded in a public market; or • available to be issued, for all other entities.
 Look-forward period The period covered by the going concern assessment, which is the 12-month period extending from the assessment date.